-While the tart is pretty, it also allows the flavor of the fruits to come through fairly unadulterated.
+While the Mangosteen, Dragonfruit And Kiwi Tart with Coconut Cream is pretty, it also allows the flavour of the fruits to come through fairly unadulterated.
 One thing to note is that for a successful crème pâtissière free from lumps, you must whisk the shit out of it.
 I speak from experience.

 For the pastry

 250g (9oz) plain flour, plus extra

 finely grated rind of 1 orange